 Current Aspects of Travel Health Online Workshops

 A series of two hour online workshops designed around frequently asked questions to our advice line for health professionals.
 The workshops will be based on a single scenario covering travel health related topics.
 Initially the focus will be on travellers with special health needs.
-Further dates and sessions will be announced for Winter 2021 and Spring 2022 in the coming months based on demand.
+The first session was held on 17 September discussing a pregnant traveller visiting friend and family.
+Further dates and sessions will be announced for Winter 2021 and Spring 2022 in the coming months based on demand and will be listed below as they are confirmed.

 The fee per workshop is £25 per person and places will be capped at 20 delegates to allow a small group learning experience.